Lev-TS/fm-fsfe-v2/readme.md

 # SSH setup

 - Secure Shell (ssh): a network protocol that gives users a secure way to access a computer over an unsecured network.
-- Generate public and private keys, keep privat on your machine and public on the host.
+- Generate public and private keys, keep private on your machine and public on the host.

   1. move to .ssh folder amd create a public/private key pair: `cd ~/.ssh && ssh-keygen -f digital-ocean`
   2. enter the requested info